People can get a little bit nervous when it comes to the Australian Tax Office.

 Westpac customers can access security features via the Westpac app or Online Banking to stay safer at tax time - just take these easy steps.

-The Australian Tax office can be contacted on 1800 008 540, or go to their website page verify or report a scam or email them at firstname.lastname@example.org.
+The Australian Tax office can be contacted on 1800 008 540, or go to their website page or email them at email@example.com.
 For Westpac, please report scams or suspicious activity immediately at 132 032 or +61 2 9155 7700 (if calling from overseas) and visit our security page for more information on scams.
 IDCARE can be reached toll-free on 1800 595 160 or visit their website, www.idcare.org.
 They provide free, confidential support and guidance to people who have been targeted by fraud, scams, identity theft or compromise.
-And keep up to date on scams by subscribing to the governments scam email alerts or regularly reviewing the ATO’s scam alerts page.
+And keep up to date on scams by subscribing to the governments scam email alerts.

 This information is general in nature and has been prepared without taking your objectives, needs and overall financial situation into account.
 For this reason, you should consider the appropriateness or the information to your own circumstances and, if necessary, seek appropriate professional advice.